cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/scrollview.md

 The ScrollView component can only work with the specified content node.
 It calculates location information during scrolling using both the designated scroll direction and the length of the content node in this direction.

-The Content node can also set up the auto resize by adding a `WidgetComponent`, or it can complete child nodes layout by adding a `LayoutComponent`, but these two components should not be added to a node at the same time to avoid unintended consequences.
+The Content node can also set up the auto resize by adding a `WidgetComponent`, or it can arrange the layout of child nodes by adding a `LayoutComponent`, but these two components should not be added to a node at the same time to avoid unintentional consequences.

 Normally a ScrollView node tree resembles the following: